iRobotEducation/root-docs/README.md

 Advanced developers can create their own libraries and projects that work with Root by utilizing the publically avilable [Bluetooth® Low Energy (BLE) protocol](https://github.com/RootRobotics/root-robot-ble-protocol) usedy by the Root robots.
 The protocol documentation should provide enough information for you to connect to and use the robot with any hardware that supports BLE using the programming language and Bluetooth® library of your choice.

-> [!NOTE]
+Please note:
-> Implementation of the Bluetooth protocol requires advanced coding experience and some understanding of how Bluetooth Low Energy works.
+Implementation of the Bluetooth protocol requires advanced coding experience and some understanding of how Bluetooth Low Energy works.
-> To help you get started, we’ve included a basic sample script that runs on a Raspberry Pi® 3 to drive your Root® coding robots using arrow keys.
+To help you get started, we’ve included a basic sample script that runs on a Raspberry Pi® 3 to drive your Root® coding robots using arrow keys.

 </details>